SAP-samples/cloud-sample-node-chat/README.md

     cf api <api>
     cf login -u <username> -p <password> -o <org> -s <space>
     ```
-    api - URL of the cloud Foundry landscape that you are trying to connect to.
+    `api` - URL of the Cloud Foundry landscape that you are trying to connect to.

 3. Edit Manifest

-    Open the manifest.yml file and replace <I/D/C numbers> placeholders with your ```I/D/C numbers``` so that the host name is unique in the CF landscape.
+    Open the manifest.yml file and replace <I/D/C numbers> placeholder with your ```I/D/C numbers``` so that the host name is unique in the CF landscape.

 4. Push the application